ymmn/generic-language-keyboard/README.md

 Usage: Look at the template and implementations for detailed instructions.

+TODO:
+-- highlight changing parts (see http://www.sayjack.com/type/korean/)
+-- make into chrome extension to use in any webpage

 Limitations:
 -- No translated character can be translated again.
 For example, the small-tsu of Japanese.
 Ideally, to get "っか", or "っぶ", the sequence would be: